 The Interior Design program prepares students for careers in interior design and space planning with state-of-the-art facilities and the latest industry software.
 The coursework for the interior design program includes solving interior design-related problems by developing free-hand and drafting skills, computers skills and oral presentation skills.
 Graduates will be familiar with local and national trade, professional and industry resources.
 Issues in sustainable design are also explored within the studio environment.

 Interior designers are involved in planning the interior spaces of almost all buildings, including offices, airport terminals, theaters, shopping malls, restaurants, hotels, schools, hospitals and private residences.
 Designers’ jobs are important and essential to construction because they help increase productivity, attract clientele and increase the building’s market value.

-Students also have the option of earning a Certificate of Proficiency in Kitchen and Bath Design.
+Students also have the option of earning a Certificate of Specialization (CS) in Interior Design Professional Certificate and/or in Kitchen and Bath Design.

 About the Program

 The Interior Design Program at St. Louis Community College-Meramec is a 66 credit hour program that prepares students for careers in Interior Design or transfer to a four-year institution.
 The curriculum emphasizes a strong foundation in visual art skills, architecture and space planning.
 Utilizing these foundations students develop creative projects using a systematic approach to the design processes.

 Completion of the Interior Design Program requires two full academic years.
 Students can also enter the program as part-time students.
 Night time classes are offered.

 About the Certificate of Specialization